 You get to see both of these music streaming services up close so that you could make a smart choice after.
-Keep on reading and make sure to read until the end to see how you can use one of these two streaming services for free.
+Keep on reading and make sure to read until the end to see how you can use one of Tidal vs Spotify services for free.

-Let’s take a close look at both Tidal and Spotify.
+Let’s take a close look at both Tidal vs Spotify.
 Let’s break them down in terms of cost, quality of sound, music selections, social features, offline listening, and navigation.

 Let’s talk about Tidal first.
 Tidal is a Canadian-based music subscription service for audio and video files.
 It was developed in 2014 and went under Jay-z's ownership at the cost of 56 million dollars.
 Take a closer look at Tidal below.

 In terms of cost, Tidal charges $9.99 per month for basic unlimited streaming.
 It offers no free option only a short free trial.
 What sets Tidal apart is its premium option.
 For an extra ten dollars per month, it promises to deliver high-quality audio or as they call it lossless high-fidelity sound.

 If you pay the extra ten dollars a month, you’re guaranteed high-quality audio.
 This comes in the form of flack files.
 That means your audio plays at a higher bit rate specifically 1411 kilobits per second, giving CD-quality sound.

 The Tidal Music Library offers a selection of 48.5 million songs.
 That’s a lot of songs for you.
 You also get curated playlists, recommended hi-fi albums, and more tracks.
 You also get exclusive content from artists like Beyonce, Kanye West; to mention a few.

 With Tidal you can share audio and video content on your Instagram stories.
 Tidal has also expanded its social features to Facebook Stories.
 As you can see, the social features of Tidal are dependent on social media platforms.

 You can also enjoy offline listening with Tidal.
 As long as you pay for your account, you will be able to download songs for offline listening.